neoliteconsultant/buupass_rbac/README.md

 ### About
-A simple RBAC (Role based Access Control)  App
+A Django Role based Access Control API.

 ### Prerequisites